 So, when first approaching this recipe, I did tons of research and, based on my preferences, added and omitted certain ingredients.
 I hate eating canned fruit that tastes like canned fruit, so my main goal in making Ambrosia salad was to make this recipe taste as fresh as possible while still using a few canned fruits.

 - Fresh Pineapple– you will use almost a whole pineapple for this recipe.
 Be sure to cut out the tough core and dice up the rest.
 If you are in a pinch, you can use 2 (20 oz cans of pineapple tidbits).

-- Mandarin Oranges– be sure to use the ones in light syrup, not to be confused with sugar-free syrup.
+- Mandarin Oranges– drained.
+Be sure to use the ones in light syrup, not to be confused with sugar-free syrup.

 - Maraschino Cherries– we love these at my house, so I ended up using a full 16 oz jar, but feel free to reduce this amount as you like.

 - Coconut Flakes– this is a sweet fruit salad so you can use unsweetened coconut here if you prefer, but the recipe calls for sweetened, desiccated coconut.

-- Mini Marshmallows– you cannot have Ambrosia without the mini marshmallows!
+- Miniature Marshmallows– you cannot have Ambrosia without the mini marshmallows!

 - Heavy Cream– the basis for the creamy dressing.